 - The caterpillars are oak processionary caterpillars.
 They have distinctive habits of moving about in nose-to-tail processions and clustering together.
 They are also most likely to be seen in or near oak trees, and even when seen on the ground, this will usually be close to oak trees.
 Identification guidance.

-Please report nests even if you do not see any caterpillars associated with them, because even spent nests can contain thousands of the irritating hairs.
+Please report nests even if you do not see any caterpillars with them, because even spent nests can contain thousands of the irritating hairs.
 Nests are also a useful sign that the pest is in the area.
-They will usually be found in oak trees, but they can be dislodged and may be on the ground.
+They will usually be found in oak trees, but they can be dislodged and might be on the ground.

 or our free App.